Xifax/goip-sms-bank/README.md

 `etc/dist` and other static assets in one folder.
 These folders are by default excluded from git repository.

+## Makefile to rule them all

+This project uses `Makefile` for some generic tasks.
+E.g., you may initialize development environment and run production/development tasks using `make` command.
+The following tasks are available:

+    - run (default task): run Django development server with default params;
+    - gunicorn: run wsgi gunicorn server;
+    - init: initialize repository by install requirements, node modules and building frontend static files;
+    - static: compile and collect static files;
+    - update: update project and bower modules;
+    - purge: remove all project artifacts, such as virtualenvironment, node modules and so on.

 ## Development

 First, initialize and source `python2` virtualenv: